 We are buying a home in another state and selling our home in Seattle, and we notice that the standard form purchase contract doesn’t contain a “neighborhood review” contingency.
 When we bought our Seattle home, this contingency gave us three days to check out the surroundings and the crime rate and make sure these were acceptable before continuing with the purchase.
 Can we add this to our contract to buy our next home?

 The so called “Neighborhood Review” clause is fairly unique to Washington state purchase contracts.
-As you described, it gives home buyers a three-day period in which to investigate things like the quality of local schools, how close the home is to bus lines and shopping, local noise levels, parking availability, and other environmental and safety conditions.
+As you describe, it gives home buyers a three-day period in which to investigate things like the quality of local schools, how close the home is to bus lines and shopping, local noise levels, parking availability, and other environmental and safety conditions.

 This clause has been good for helping Washington buyers remember to do things like knock on doors and check crime stats.
 But it also draws complaints from the Washington real estate industry and sellers, because it gives buyers an easy “out” if they get cold feet.